simshaun/simshaun.github.io/src/index.md

 socialImage: ''
 ---

-I write code... lots of code.
+I'm Shaun.
+I've been developing software since 1998.
 When not working, I'm probably hangin' with my family, gaming, or thinking about my next great project idea.
 (Domain registrars love me!)